OtagoPolytechnic/opp-user/README.md

-# OPP-User
+# OPP-USER

-For the OPP-User we using CAS SSO version 3.5.2, its a single sign-on service for web application
+For the OPP-USER we using CAS SSO version 3.5.2, its a single sign-on service for web application

 * An open and well-documented protocol
 * An open-source Java server component